TroyLaPolice/European-Neolithic-Expansion/README.md

 #### Color schemes when run in GUI:

 ##### Behavioral coloring
-Hunter gatherers (HGs) and farmers can be represented as colors by phenotype:.
+Hunter gatherers (HGs) and farmers can be represented as colors by phenotype:
 The general defaults are listed below:

 Another color can also be turned on to represent first generation offspring of a farmer and a HG.
 By default this is off.